-The endometriosis symptoms can vary in intensity from one woman to another, and the amount of endometriosis does not always correspond to the amount of pain and discomfort experienced.
-Some women with endometriosis experience symptoms while others do not.
+Symptoms can vary in intensity in those with endometriosis, and the amount of endometriosis does not always correspond to the amount of pain and discomfort experienced.
+Not everyone with endometriosis experiences symptoms.

 The classic endometriosis symptoms include:

 - Painful bowel movements

 The following symptoms have also been reported:

 |Painful periods||Heavy periods with or without clots||Painful bowel movements||Tiredness/lack of energy|